Catholic Drug and Alcohol Rehab Centers

 Benefits of Catholic-centered rehab include:

-- Fellowship with other like-minded persons.
+- Fellowship with other like-minded individuals.

 - Therapy and treatment that focuses on God as the helper for substance use issues.